Updated: May 11, 2022

 REQUESTING (what would I like to ask of myself or the other that would support me in getting my needs met?)

-When I put my attention on what I and the other are feeling and needing I come into a space of connection and mutual understanding which then opens me up to exploring together with the other ways of meeting both of our needs.
-I have found this to build trust in my relationship with my daughter.
-She trusts that her needs will be met or at least considered.
-This means that there is less fighting for what we both want and more collaboration and interdependence.
+When I put my attention on what I and the other are feeling and needing I enter into a place of connection and mutual understanding which then opens me up to exploring ways of meeting both of our needs.
+I have found this to build trust in my relationships.
+This means that there is less fighting our chosen strategies and more collaboration and interdependence.
 It is not always easy and perfect, and yet, in the words of Marshal Rosenberg "Everything worth doing is worth doing badly."

 Are you interested to find out more?